markbosire/50-days-of-gcp/compute-networking/day-20-deployment-manager/README.md

 ## Usage

-Run the script in your terminal or as part of your CI/CD pipeline to deploy and manage instances for your environment.
+Run the script in your terminal.
  ```bash
   bash setup-deployment.sh
  ```